José Pékerman

-José Néstor Pékerman Krimen (/es/; born 3 September 1949) is an Argentine-Colombian professional football coach.
+José Néstor Pékerman Krimen (/es/; born 3 September 1949) is an Argentine professional football coach.
 His last team managed was the Venezuela national team.
 As a youth level coach for Argentina, he won the FIFA World Youth Championship three times, and the U20 South American Youth Championship twice.
 He coached the Argentina national football team in the 2006 FIFA World Cup and became coach of the Colombia national team in 2012.
 He subsequently managed the Colombia national team during the 2014 and 2018 FIFA World Cups where he led the team to their best result, the quarterfinals, in 2014, their first World Cup qualification after 16 years of absence.

-Player career
+Playing career

 Pékerman's career as a footballer was uneventful.
 A midfielder, he played from 1970 to 1974 for Argentinos Juniors scoring 12 goals in 134 matches.
 He was transferred to Independiente Medellín, in Colombia, where he scored 15 goals in 101 matches.

 His player days ended at age 28 with a serious knee injury.
 Pékerman supported himself and his family with various odd jobs, including a stint as a taxi driver.

 Coaching career

 Youth coaching

 Back in Argentina, Pékerman worked as a youth coach for Chacarita Juniors and then occupied the same position with Argentinos Juniors.
 He then moved to Chile to coach Colo-Colo's youth divisions.

 In 1994, he was offered to coach the Argentina national under-20 and under-17 sides by the Argentine Football Association.
 This caused some surprise as his résumé did not include any major achievements at this stage.
 He teamed up with Hugo Tocalli and coach Eduardo Urtasun.

-Pékerman's success, however, silenced the critics: his under-20 team won the FIFA World Youth Championship three times, 1995 (Qatar), 1997 (Malaysia), and 2001 (Argentina), thus giving the names to his three pet dogs - Qatar, Malaysia and Argentina.
+Pékerman's success, however, silenced the critics: his under-20 team won the FIFA World Youth Championship three times, 1995 (Qatar), 1997 (Malaysia), and 2001 (hosted by Argentina, where the team defeated Ghana in the final).
+As a result of these championships, Pékerman gave the names to his three pet dogs – Qatar, Malaysia and Argentina.
 The team also won the two South American Youth Championships in 1997 and 1999.

 When the national coach Daniel Passarella resigned after the 1998 World Cup, Pékerman was offered his position.
 He declined, assuming instead the position of general manager of all national teams.
 Marcelo Bielsa was hired as coach on Pékerman's recommendation, and remained in charge until after Argentina's gold medal performance in the 2004 Summer Olympics.

 In 2003, Pékerman moved to Spain at the behest of Argentine businessman Daniel Grinbank, who had acquired Spanish Second Division side CD Leganés.
 After a few months serving as director of football, the project crumbled and Pékerman left Spain.

 When Marcelo Bielsa resigned as coach, Pékerman was one of the two candidates for the coaching job, alongside Carlos Bianchi, who had left Boca Juniors a few months earlier, and wanted to take a sabbatical year away from football.